Why Manual Accessibility Testing is Necessary

 - Test one representative page from each post type on your website (i.e., one staff bio page, one event calendar page, one blog post) and the archive page for any of these post types.

-- Continue testing through the rest of your content in order of the most traffic received to least traffic received until you have tested every public URL on your website.
+- Continue testing through the rest of your content in order of most to least traffic received until you have tested every public URL on your website.

 The first place we like to start when performing manual accessibility tests is with keyboard navigation.

-Your first round of keyboard testing will benefit the group of keyboard users who are sighted.
+Your first round of keyboard testing will benefit keyboard users who are sighted.

 To keyboard test your website, load the page you want to test in any browser and then use only the keyboard (typically the tab key and arrows) to move through every page and interact with every feature.
 You want to make sure that everything you can do on your website with a mouse can also be done with a keyboard only.